 Contribute Synthetic Data

 We welcome new contributions from the community to expand our holdings of these models and simulations.
 We will work with contributors to properly format their synthetic data files and begin the process of ingesting them as a new ASDI Project.
-An early conclusion of ASDI development was that a logical input to a MAST synthetic data service is the “pristine synthetic sky”, in its simplest form flux as a function of wavelength and/or position.
+An early conclusion of ASDI development was that a logical input to a MAST synthetic data service is the “pristine synthetic sky”, in its simplest form: flux as a function of wavelength and/or position.
 This serves as the end point of astrophysical simulation steps, and the input to telescope or instrument simulation steps.

 Our vision is that MAST synthetic data projects begin as MAST High-Level Science Products, which are products associated with or derived from MAST mission data.
 MAST provides HLSP contributors with permanent hosting of data files, a web page, and where possible, loading of data products into MAST services, making the data more accessible and discoverable.
-The ASDI services will consist of synthetic data search capabilities and one or more data simulation services associated with a particular mission, instrument, or data type.
+The ASDI services could consist of synthetic data search capabilities and one or more data simulation services associated with a particular mission, instrument, or data type.
 MAST currently hosts a handful of synthetic data HLSPs that will be added to ASDI services in the future.

 If you are interested in contributing synthetic data to MAST, get in touch!
 We encourage you to familiarize yourself with the HLSP contribution guidelines, and to fill out the HLSP contribution interest form.
-If you mention ASDI or synthetic data, we will work with you to begin the process.